azka-siddiqui/azka-siddiqui/README.md

 Hey there, I'm Azka Siddiqui 👋
-I'm a high school student and a self-taught software developer in Toronto, Ontario.
+I'm a high school student and a self-taught software developer in Mississauga, Ontario.

 💬 My favourite programming language is Java ☕